 What is the Pestalozzi Trust?

-In 1998 the Trust was established by a group of Christians to protect the rights and freedoms of all families to educate their children at home according to their own religious and/or philosophical persuasions, pedagogical convictions and cultural traditions.
+The Pestalozzi Trust is a registered public benefit organisation established in 1998 by a group of Christians to provide affordable legal defence and advocacy services to protect the rights and freedoms of all member families to educate their children at home according to their own religious and/or philosophical persuasions, pedagogical convictions and cultural traditions.

-Ten years later, it became apparent that the need for the protection of the right to education is just as great among the learners, parents and teachers in schools, and especially cottage schools.
-Accordingly, the Trust decided to also accept private schools as members, whether they are registered with education departments or not.
+Ten years later, it became apparent that the need for the protection of the right to education is just as great among the learners, parents and teachers in schools, and especially small schools.
+Accordingly, the Trust decided to also accept small schools as members.

 Prevention of conflict

-We prevent conflict between the authorities and all homeschoolers and cottage schools by promoting knowledge of the rights related to education and by negotiating better policy on home and private education.
+We prevent conflict between the authorities and members by promoting knowledge of the rights related to education and by promoting better policy on home and private education.

-We keep our members out of court by assisting member families and member institutions who do get into conflict with the authorities.
-We strive to resolve conflict before a court case becomes necessary.
+We resolve conflict situations by assisting member families and member schools who get into conflict with the authorities.
+We strive to resolve conflict before matters escalate to court.

-Should our members nevertheless have to appear in court, we carry the cost of a competent legal team and the necessary expert witnesses.
+Should matters escalate to court, we carry the cost of a competent legal team and the necessary expert witnesses.

 Who owns the Pestalozzi Trust?

-The Pestalozzi Trust is a non-profit Trust governed by a Board of Trustees.
+The Pestalozzi Trust is a public benefit organisation, governed by a Board of Trustees.
 It is funded from the fee that members pay and a small number of unsolicited donations.